auth0/docs/articles/connections/passwordless/_introduction-sms.md

-With the SMS connection users are requested to enter their phone number.
-After entering their phone number, Auth0 will use [Twilio](http://www.twilio.com) to send a one time code to the user.
+With the SMS connection, the user is requested to enter a phone number.
+Auth0 then uses [Twilio](http://www.twilio.com) to send a one time code to that number.

-After entering the code in your application, the user will be created in the `sms` connection and then authenticated.
+Once the user enters this code into your application, a new user will be created in the `sms` connection.
+The user is then authenticated by Auth0.

 ![](/media/articles/connections/passwordless/passwordless-create-user-flow.png)

-If the user already exists, we will just authenticate the user:
+If the phone number matches an existing user, Auth0 just authenticates the user:

 ![](/media/articles/connections/passwordless/passwordless-authenticated-flow.png)

 <% if (isMobile) { %>
-On mobile platforms this means your application will receive an `id_token`, the user profile and optionally also a `refresh_token`.
+On mobile platforms, your application will receive an `id_token`, the user profile and, optionally, a `refresh_token`.
 <% } %>